Join Our Lab

 Participate in Research

-The Adolescent Transitions Lab partners with New York State 4-H and the Project for Youth Development and Engagement to conduct research on life changes in girls ages 10-14.
+The Adolescent Transitions Lab partners with New York State 4-H and the Project for Youth Development and Engagement to conduct research on life changes in girls and boys ages 10-14.
 If you are interested in participating in research with us through PRYDE, please visit the PRYDE website for more information.